cloudposse/atmos/website/docs/core-concepts/components/components.md

 This is an *optional* [`terraform-null-label`](https://github.com/cloudposse/terraform-null-label) convention.

 The `environment` is used for location where things run.
-See our [glossary](/terms) for disamgiguation.
+See our [glossary](/terms) for disambiguation.

 Example: